ruiguo-bio/replong/README.md

 # RepLong

 RepLong is used to find repetitive elements in the genome using long reads.
 It uses a fork of canu(https://github.com/marbl/canu/) and depends on R with library "igraph", python and faidx(https://pypi.python.org/pypi/pyfaidx).
+Please use faidx version 0.4.7.1, with the command "pip install pyfaidx==0.4.7.1".
 RepLong is tested on Linux Ubuntu 14.04 and CentOS 7, with GNU awk and split(version >= 8.16)

 ## Install:
 To install RepLong, follow the instruction below: